 When we’re disobedient to a calling, we experience conviction, which is pretty uncomfortable…let’s be honest.
-But conviction also has a sweetness to it as it draw us closer to God.
+But conviction also has a sweetness to it as it draws us closer to God.
 It’s not wrapped in condemnation that makes us want to run and hide from God.

 So let’s keep the conviction in our lives, but let’s ditch the food guilt.